tangshuang/componer/README.md

 When you test a node module componout, it is different.
 You should modify `componer.config.js` `test.browsers` to be `Terminal`.
 If `test.browsers` = `Terminal`, jasmine-node will be used to test node scripts which can be run only in command line not in browsers.
 Do as so, `-b` will not work.

 If `name` is not given, all componouts will be tested. `-D` will not work, and debug mode will be ignored.

+**Notice:** if you want to use PhantomJS, you should install PhantomJS browser first on you compouter, it is a browser.

 ### remove <name>